Updated: Oct 22, 2021

 Salta “ La Linda”

-Known as La Linda “the beautiful” the city of Salta was founded in 1582 and has since then retained its colonial charm, full of stunning architecture it is worth to savor the city itself!
+Known as La Linda “the beautiful” the city of Salta was founded in 1582 and has since then retained its colonial charm, full of stunning architecture it is worth savoring the city itself!

 The charm of Salta lies in the mixture of its colonial architecture in its historic center, with its narrow streets and balconies of Hispanic style.